-Find a photocopy machine or scanner and make copies of every page of every application, as well as any photos, documents, checks, and money orders that you plan to send in.
+Whether you use a photocopy machine or some sort of scanner, be sure to make copies or digital images of every page of every application, including any photos, documents, checks, and money orders that you plan to send in.
 All of these are important.

 USCIS has been known to, for example, lose the checks that go with an application, demand replacements, and charge fees for bounced checks even when the agency was at fault (having told the applicant it lost the check but then attempted to cash it after the person canceled it and sent in a new one).

 Carefully keep the copies you've made in your personal records.
 They will help you recreate these pages and items if they get lost in the mail or in the overstuffed files of some U.S. government office.
 Your copies might also help convince USCIS or the consulate to take another look for the lost items.

 Many immigration applications require that certain documents be attached.
 Some documents must be included in packets of forms and others brought to interviews.
 A copy is usually sufficient when you are mailing something in.